 Tax Estimates for the Self-Employed and Others with Additional Tax Liability

-The IRS expects taxpayers to pay additional tax liability in the quarter in which it’s earned.
+The IRS expects taxpayers to pay the additional tax liability in the quarter in which it’s earned.
 Many self-employed individuals who have their returns either professionally prepared or self-prepared using tax-preparation software, will have those estimates prepared in advance based on the previous year’s tax liability.

-If you have a small business and file your business income and expenses on Schedule C of your individual 1040, your business and individual filing deadline will be the same – April 15, 2021.
+If you have a small business and file your business income and expenses on Schedule C of your individual 1040, your business and individual filing deadline will be the same – April 15, 2023.

-But if you operate your business as either a partnership or an S corporation, you’ll be required to file a tax return for your business by March 15, 2021.
+But if you operate your business as either a partnership or an S corporation, you’ll be required to file a tax return for your business by March 15, 2023.